alexsavio/alexsavio.github.io/content/numpy_scipy_intelmkl_.md

 #### OpenBLAS Note

   If you want to use OpenBLAS as well, install it and follow the OpenBLAS notes along this tutorial.
-  This has not been tested yet.
+  I haven't tested this yet.

   But first, install it: